-How To Play 12-Bar Blues Guitar Key of E
+How to Play 12-Bar Blues Guitar in the Key of E

 OK I lied.
 There will be some theory involved but I will try as much as possible in these beginning stages to keep information on a "Need to Know" basis.
 Lets just play first and ask questions later.